Episode 21: Eating Disorders and the Holidays with Kezia Reeder

-Kezia Reeder is a former Emily Program client and staff member and a continual advocate for eating disorder recovery.
+Kezia Reeder is a former Emily Program client and staff member, as well as a continual advocate for eating disorder recovery.
 In this episode of Peace Meal, she joins host Dr. Jillian Lampert to describe her holidays with an eating disorder.
+Kezia’s insight is valuable not just for those currently struggling, but also for parents and others supporting loved ones who are.

-“Do what works for you, and there’s a lot of different ways that holidays can look successful with an eating disorder,” Kezia explains.
+- On navigating the holidays in eating disorder recovery: “Do what works for you, and there’s a lot of different ways that holidays can look successful with an eating disorder.”

 About the podcast: